Best laptops for writers 2025: 6 top tested and reviewed

 The TUF Gaming A14 fared better in Assassin’s Creed Mirage, averaging 87 fps, equivalent to the Predator Helios Neo 16 and 10 frames ahead of the Zephyrus G14.
 It's a similar story with more graphically intensive games like Red Dead Redemption 2 and Cyberpunk 2077.

 Most gaming laptops average 5 hours of battery life, but the TUF Gaming A14 lasts an astonishing 10.
-To quote our reviewer, Claire Tabari, this the "longest lasting gaming laptop we've seen in over four years."
+Our reviewer, Claire Tabari, writes that this is the "longest-lasting gaming laptop we've seen in over four years."
 The last time we saw this much battery life in a gaming laptop was when we reviewed the 2020 Asus ROG Zephyrus G14 (11 hours and 32 minutes).

 See our full Asus TUF Gaming A14 review.